Voice of Democracy

-Established in 1947, our Voice of Democracy audio-essay program provides high school students with the unique opportunity to express themselves in regards to a democratic and patriotic-themed recorded essay.
-Each year, nearly 64,500 9-12 grade students from across the country enter to win their share of more than $2 million in educational scholarships and incentives awarded through the program.
+Established in 1947, our Voice of Democracyaudio-essay program provides high school students with the unique opportunity to express themselves in regards to a democratic and patriotic-themed recorded essay.
+Each year, nearly 25,000 ninth through 12th grade students from across the country enter to win their share of more than $1.3 million in educational scholarships and incentives awarded through the program.

-Each year more than 165,400 students in grades 6-8 enter the VFW’s Patriot’s Pen youth essay contest for a chance to win their share of more than $1.4 million in state and national awards.
+Each year, nearly 68,800 students in sixth through eighth grades enter the VFW’s Patriot’s Pen youth essay contest for a chance to win their share of more than $1.4 million in state and national awards.
 Each first place state winner receives a minimum of $500 at the national level, and the national first place winner wins $5,000!

 The essay contest encourages young minds to examine America’s history, along with their own experiences in modern American society, by drafting a 300- to 400-word essay, expressing their views based on a patriotic theme chosen by the VFW Commander-in-Chief.
-Want to apply?
-Read the rules and eligibility requirements, and find your sponsoring local VFW Post as applications must be turned in by midnight, Oct.
+Before submitting your essay, read the rules and eligibility requirements, and find your sponsoring local VFW Post as applications must be turned in by midnight, Oct.
 31. Download and complete the 2023-2024 entry form here.

 Without our nation’s veterans, America wouldn't be the great nation it is today.
 Our youth deserve to learn about our rich history, traditions and the role of our veterans in creating and shaping America.